And now a word for our sponsors

 And therefore, no future.
 Not at least, if it carried on like this.

-With the retirement – long threatened, long delayed (1) - of the editor, Robin, who turned75 this year, there would be no-one to replace him, or maintain this site.
+With the retirement – long threatened, long delayed (1) - of the editor, Robin, who turns 77 this year, there would be no-one to replace him, or maintain this site.

-We do now have a group of enthusiastic volunteers, keen continue to the forums programme through 2023 and 2024 and beyond But there is huge potential still un-tapped in a site and a community of practice such as this, going far beyond even what Robin, as just one individual, was able to manage.
+Yet there is huge potential still un-tapped in a dynamic approach, a website and a community of practice such as this, that can go far beyond even what Robin, as just one individual, was able to manage.
+(For an outline of the potential range of activity yet to come, see 'The future of PIEs and the PIElink': HERE)

 But there is, in fact, now a source of income, a business model and even a fairly detailed business development plan that allows for the PIElink to continue to be free to all frontline staff (and users, managers. commissioners, researchers) and to employ a small staff team.